choyt/react-accessible-components/README.md

 * Shift + Down Arrow: Extends selection one cell down.
 * Shift + Up Arrow: Extends selection one cell Up.

-## Keyboard Interaction - Setting Focus and Navigating Inside Cells§
+## Keyboard Interaction - Setting Focus And Navigating Inside Cells
 This section describes two important aspects of keyboard interaction design shared by both data and layout grid patterns:

 * Choosing whether a cell or an element inside a cell receives focus in response to grid navigation key events.
 * Enabling grid navigation keys to be used to interact with elements inside of a cell.

-### Whether to Focus on a Cell Or an Element Inside IT
+### Whether To Focus On A Cell Or An Element Inside It
 For assistive technology users, the quality of experience when navigating a grid heavily depends on both what a cell contains and on where keyboard focus is set.
 For example, if a cell contains a button and a grid navigation key places focus on the cell instead of the button, screen readers announce the button label but do not tell users a button is present.

 There are two optimal cell design and focus behavior combinations: